6 Formulas and Functions

 6.10 SUMIF

-The SUMIF function can be used to add numbers under certain conditions.
-The spreadsheet has a list of the yields of different coffee types per month and per region.
-You need to determine the total yields per region.
+The SUMIF function allows you to add numbers based on specific conditions.
+The spreadsheet contains a list of yields for different coffee types, organized by month and region.
+You’ll use it to determine the total yields per region.

 Task 6.12 File: Coffee.xlsx